All Collections

 Ready to start billing?
 Here is how to invoice in LeanLaw

-Tracie Todd avatar
+Tracie Cook avatar

-Written by Tracie Todd
+Written by Tracie Cook

 Updated over a week ago

-All of your time and expenses are entered and you are ready to create some invoices - here is a step by step guide on how to get the job done. (note: click on any of the images to enlarge)
+All of your time and expenses are entered and you are ready to create some invoices - here is a step by step guide on how to get the job done.

 You will start by navigating to your “BILLING” tab from the top of your LeanLaw screen: